Dirac-Robot/beacon/README.md

 Various types of configs can be imported from `json`, `yaml`, `py` and `xyz` formats and exported to `json`, `yaml`, `py`, and `xyz` formats.

-`xyz` is customized file system for our config and supports more readable formatting.
+`xyz` is customized file extension for our config and supports more readable formatting.

 Also, config can be imported from OpenMMLab configurations, but it is experimental feature yet.